BulletButcher88/gunky_app/README.md

 My brother is in a nice little psychedelic funk band.
 They're a noisy group, lots of rowdy moments and almost all improvised.

-He made the suggested an orchestrator app, that places some control in the hands in the audience... allowing them to set a tempo, the key the group is to play in, style or changes, and stop, start or pause.
+He suggested I make an app helps them have a little structure, and gives some control to the audience.
+A controller can let them select a tempo, the key the group is to play in, style of changes, stop, start or pause.

-The app at the moment is just a testing page, with a remote button, opening up a for a control client.
+At the moment is just a testing page with a remote button opening to a client control browers and a clock to help with a tempo button.

 ## NEXT STEPS